cuzy-app/external-websites/docs/README.md

 ## Overview

-Creates a content for each external website page, enabling to have Humhub addons (comments, like, files, permalink) in these pages.
+Creates a content for each external website page, enabling to have HumHub addons (comments, like, files, permalink) in these pages.

 Uses [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer).

 ## Features

-- Add Humhub addons to external website pages; 2 possibilities:
+- Add HumHub addons to external website pages; 2 possibilities:
-    - external website is embedded in Humhub
+    - external website is embedded in HumHub
-    - Humhub addons are embedded in external website
+    - HumHub addons are embedded in external website
 - Space's content URL redirected to external website
-- Humhub embedded in an external website
+- HumHub embedded in an external website

 ## Usage

-### Add Humhub addons to external website pages
+### Add HumHub addons to external website pages

 Addons are: comments, like, files and permalink that are attached to a content.
 Here, for each external website page, a content is created when a first comment is posted.

 The module must be activated in a space.
 Then, in the space header control menu, you can add some websites.

 For each website added, there are 2 possibilities:

-#### Embed external website in Humhub
+#### Embed external website in HumHub

-**Humhub is host (parent), external website is embedded in Humhub within an iframe.**
+**HumHub is host (parent), external website is embedded in HumHub within an iframe.**

 Upload these files on the external website server:
 ```